mrokhfrooz/scalar_order_parameter_ensemble_of_fibers/README.md

 Larson, R. G. (1999).
 The structure and rheology of complex fluids.

 Input should be the unit orientation vector (p) for several fibers, a sample dataset is uploaded along with its screenshot.

+Order parameter (ideally) should be 0 for an isotropic gel and 1 for a highly ordered gel.